Today, on the blog, I am sharing how I execute my Arson Inquiry Lab- A Forensics Activity.

 Step 1: Preparing for the Lab

 I rummaged through my classroom looking for craft supplies that students could use to build their structures.
 Then, I set up a station of popsicle sticks, hot glue guns, hot glue sticks, cardstock, playdoh, pipe cleaners, and scissors.
+Click HERE to shop the supplies that I used in this lab.

 I also printed a copy of my lab sheet for each lab group.
 (Want a copy of my lab sheet?
 Scroll to the bottom of the post.)